vmware-tanzu/tanzu-dev-portal/README.md

 Contributions are what make open source and the developer community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-The contribution process is documented fully on our GitHub [wiki site](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki) and includes methods for both VMware empolyees as well as non-employees to contribute to content or bug fixes.
+The contribution process is documented fully on our GitHub [wiki site](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki) and includes methods for both VMware employees as well as non-employees to contribute to content or bug fixes.

 ## Code of Conduct